Bangladesh–Liberia relations

-Involvement of Bangladeshi peace keepers
+Involvement of Bangladeshi peacekeepers

-Bangladeshi peace keepers have been deployed in Liberia since 2003 as part of United Nations Mission in Liberia (UNMIL).
-The peace keepers have also been providing free medical treatment to the Liberians.
-There have also been some training programs by Bangladeshi peace keepers for the skill development of the young Liberians especially in the areas of computer/IT, tailoring, generator repair and maintenance etc. Bangladeshi engineering battalion have been involved in constructing, repairing as well as maintaining several key infrastructural establishments.
-In 2008, Bangladeshi peace keepers established "Bangladesh Square", a recreational and educational complex made up of a vocational training centre and a children's playground in the city of Gbarnga.
+Bangladeshi peacekeepers have been deployed in Liberia since 2003 as part of United Nations Mission in Liberia (UNMIL).
+The peacekeepers have also been providing free medical treatment to the Liberians.
+There have also been some training programs by Bangladeshi peacekeepers for the skill development of the young Liberians, especially in the areas of computer/IT, tailoring, generator repair and maintenance, etc. Bangladeshi engineering battalion have been involved in constructing, repairing and maintaining several key infrastructural establishments.
+In 2008, Bangladeshi peacekeepers established "Bangladesh Square", a recreational and educational complex made up of a vocational training centre and a children's playground in the city of Gbarnga.

-The peacekeepers have also provided medical treatment to over 5000 Liberians.
+The peacekeepers have also provided medical treatment to over 5,000 Liberians.

 Liberian security officials complained that the Bangladeshi UNMIL contingent stationed at Logatuo border took with them two electricity generators and a water treatment plant when they withdrew in May 2013.
 It was also claimed the peacekeepers dismantled a housing structure, which previously housed about 20 UNMIL officials and gave the materials to the Muslim community at the Logatuo Border post.
 This has led to claims that the Bangladeshi contingent has favoured its fellow Muslims.